Michael-AUG/website/_posts/2024-06-23-forgotten.markdown

 Your browser does not support the audio element.
 </audio>

-*Apologies that the first few minutes of the sermon were not recorded.*

 # The LORD has forgotten me!

 This evening’s passage of Scripture is a continuation from this